juanjuo/CMSC_326_Lab3/README.md

 4. Alarm Negative
 5. Alarm Simultaneous

-To run test just call 'make check' on the threads directory, you can also call 'make VERBOSE=1 build/tests/threads/alarm-single.result' to make it show extra information about the test
+To run test just call `make check` on the threads directory, you can also call `make VERBOSE=1 build/tests/threads/alarm-single.result` to make it show extra information about the test

 ## Create a list of sleeping threads